 Now let $Y$ be smooth of pure dimension $d$, with $\cF = \Omega_Y^d$ the sheaf of top-degree differentials on $Y$.
-Then the $A$-module $M$ can be identified with the top-degree continuous K\"ahler differentials $\Omega_{A / k}^d$ of $A$ \Pth{with its $\ideal{m}$-adic topology} over $k$. \begin{lem} There is the canonical residue morphism
+Then the $A$-module $M$ can be identified with the top-degree continuous K\"ahler differentials $\Omega_{A / k}^d$ of $A$ \Pth{with its $\ideal{m}$-adic topology} over $k$. \begin{constr} Let us construct a canonical residue morphism